AnanasPfirsichSaft/pkvs/README.md

 to "aes-256-ctr" and the second half of the key must come from an external file (called "pool").
 The configuration is set by a XML file only.
 Authorization keys ("PSK") should be created with the full version, "server.php --hash-psk".
+Since 2023 the lite version supports argon2 for password storage.
+Your PHP installation must support it and the hashes can be created with "argon_hash.php".

 After setting the configuration you can copy the long return string as "integrity" to your XML file.
 This makes sure that your data was imported correctly.